Customize your backlogs or boards

 Name the backlog level, select the backlog level color, and add the work item type to associate with this level.
 Click Add.

 If you are associating only one work item type with the backlog, then click Save to save your changes.
 Otherwise, you can add more work item types as needed.

 Edit, rename, or delete a portfolio backlog

 Open the context menu of a portfolio backlog that you've added to edit, rename, or delete it.
 From the Backlog levels page, open the Add portfolio backlog dialog.

-Deleting the backlog level only removes the backlog and board associated with this level.
+Deleting a backlog level removes the backlog and board associated with the level for all teams, including customizations made to them.
 The work items defined with the associated work item types are not deleted or affected in any way.